NAMP Nursing Section

 The concept and emergence of integrated models of care opens up new avenues and areas for consideration when developing RANP Acute Medicine services and in defining scopes of practice from assessment through to investigation, intervention and discharge, to meet identified needs.

-The output of the Expert Advisory Group - “A Guiding Framework for the Development of Advanced Nurse Practitioners – Acute Medicine” provides an evidence based guiding framework and conceptual model for sites developing RANP Acute Medicine services and an accompanying suite of resources developed through literature review, consultation with services and policy makers and placed within the context of national policy statements and legislative requirements, to aid candidate ANPs and service sites.
+The output of the Expert Advisory Group - "A Guiding Clinical Guidance Framework for Development of Registered Advanced Nurse Practitioners – Acute medicine" provides an evidence based guiding framework and conceptual model for sites developing RANP Acute Medicine services and an accompanying suite of resources developed through literature review, consultation with services and policy makers and placed within the context of national policy statements and legislative requirements, to aid candidate ANPs and service sites.